 On 3rd December 2021 to commemorate the International Day of Persons with Disability.
-The students at NIEPVD along with SoLA performed Cultural Activities.
-The Officiating Director Mr. Kamalbir Singh Jaggi, the Professors and Associate Professors warmly welcomed IMS students.
-Mr. Kamalbir Singh Jaggi presented the bouquet and honored the Associate Dean Professor Sujaan Singh Negi as the chief guest for the event.
+The students at NIEPVD, along with SoLA performed Cultural Activities.
+The Officiating Director, Mr. Kamalbir Singh Jaggi, the Professors and Associate Professors warmly welcomed IMS students.
+Mr. Kamalbir Singh Jaggi presented the bouquet and honoured the Associate Dean Professor Sujaan Singh Negi as the chief guest for the event.

-Total 20 issues were reported by the villagers pertaining to social, legal & civil matters.
+A total of 20 issues were reported by the villagers pertaining to social, legal & civil matters.

-Bhawana Reddy true to her lineage and skills, illustrated to the young audience present the nuances of classical Indian dancing.
-She then went to explain through various hand gestures and classical dance moves as to how dance rhythms are created to render a beautiful story through the art of dance and music.
+Bhawana Reddy, true to her lineage and skills, illustrated to the young audience, presents the nuances of classical Indian dancing.
+She then went on to explain through various hand gestures and classical dance moves how dance rhythms are created to render a beautiful story through the art of dance and music.
 She simultaneously performed various traditional dance sequences which are popular in the Kuchipudi.

 The performances were judged by Faculty members from different Schools.

-IMS Unison University organized Gotipua Dance performance by Konark Natya Mandap group on February 4, in collaboration with SPIC Macay.
+IMS Unison University organised a Gotipua Dance performance by the Konark Natya Mandap group on February 4th, in collaboration with SPIC Macay.
 SPIC Macay is a non-profit voluntary organisation dedicated to promoting awareness of Indian culture in educational institutions throughout India.
-The programme started with welcoming the Dance group in the University campus.
+The programme started with welcoming the Dance group on the University campus.
 Their magnificent performance captivated the audience’s attention.
 Gotipua is an ancient temple dance form in the state of Odisha.
 This dance form is performed only by boys aged between 7 to 11 years, who dress as women to praise Lord Jagannath and Krishna.